Tollovid: Brief Introduction

 Classification of Lithospermum and Arnebia

-12 capsules/day contain up to approximately 3.6 g of Gromwell Root (Lithospermum erythrorhizon) powder (ethanol extract), amounting to approximately 36-50 mg/kg/day of root extract for an average adult weighing 70-100 kg of root ethanol extract, without the addition of highly purified shikonin.
+12 capsules/day contain up to approximately 3.6 g of Gromwell Root (Lithospermum erythrorhizon) powder (ethanol extract), amounting to approximately 36-50 mg/kg/day for an average adult weighing 70-100 kg of root ethanol extract, without the addition of highly purified shikonin.

 Toxicology, PK, ADME Publications